 Real help or fiction?

 So we can conclude: the labor exchange provides real help.
-Yes, these are not mountains of gold, but still at least some financial support while a person is busy looking for a new job.
+Yes, these are not mountains of gold, but still at least some kind of financial support while a person is busy looking for a new job.

 Additional social and material support for unemployed residents